Perineal membrane

 Definition

-The perineal membrane is an anatomical term for a fibrous membrane in the perineum.
-It is the superior border of the superficial perineal pouch, and the inferior border of the deep perineal pouch.
+The perineal membrane is the superior border of the superficial perineal space (superficial perineal pouch), and the inferior border of the deep perineal space (deep perineal pouch).

 The perineal membrane is triangular in shape.
 It attaches to both ischiopubic rami of the pelvis.
 It also attaches to the perineal body.
 Its base is directed toward the rectum, and connected to the central tendinous point of the perineum.
-The base is fused with both the pelvic fascia and Colle's fascia.
+The base is fused with both the with the inferior layer of the inferior fascia of pelvic diaphragm and membranous layer of perineal subcutaneous tissue (Colle's fascia)..

 If the inferior fascia of the urogenital diaphragm is detached on either side, the following structures will be seen between it and the superior fascia: